digitalbazaar/forge/README.md

 // register the main thread to send entropy or a Web Worker to receive
 // entropy on demand from the main thread forge.random.registerWorker(self);

+// generate a new instance of a PRNG with no collected entropy var myPrng = forge.random.createInstance();
 ```

 <a name="task" />